 Other important details of the relationship between the two have established that Maxwell recruited Giuffre while she was a spa assistant at Mar-a-Lago in Palm Beach, Florida, owned by now-President Donald Trump, and groomed her for abuse by Epstein and his elite associates.

 Judge Preska decided last Thursday to release the documents—which include the transcripts of the depositions of both Giuffre and Maxwell—on the grounds that the public interest in the matter outweighs any claims that the documents related to the Epstein sex trafficking ring would prove to be embarrassing or interfere with ongoing legal cases.

 While Judge Preska’s decision opens the door to the unsealing of hundreds of documents that have been under seal since the 2015 defamation case, she also quickly granted Maxwell’s legal team a stay on the release pending their appeal.
 Judge Preska gave Maxwell attorney Lauren Menninger one week to file an emergency motion with the Second Circuit Court of Appeals.
 Judge Preska told both sides that they should proceed as though the documents will be made public “within a week.”

-Maxwell was arrested at her mansion on a 156-acre secluded property in New Bedford, New Hampshire, on July 2.
+Maxwell was arrested at her mansion on a 156-acre secluded property in Bradford, New Hampshire, on July 2.
 She has been charged with six counts of “transporting a minor for the purposes of criminal sexual activity,” “conspiring to entice minors to travel to engage in illegal sex acts” between 1994 and 1997 and perjury related to testimony she gave before the US District Court for the Southern District in New York in 2016.